 Consequences for hazing activities may include, but are not limited to: cancellation of remainder of team schedule, suspension or removal from team/activity, suspension or expulsion from school, and/or legal prosecution.
-(5131.91)
+The Fairfield Board of Education Policy #5131.911.